awsles/AwsServices/README.md

 Useful for anyone responsible for managing AWS IAM role and policy definitions.

 ## Description
-This repository contains two CSV files which document the various AWS services as well as the actions used in policy permissions.
+This repository contains two CSV files which document the various AWS services with the actions used in policy permissions.
 This is quite useful when doing policy and role planning to be able to see all actions in one place.
+The script which generates this is also here.

 Comment lines in the CSV (including the header at the top) start with a hastag (#).
 The date when the data was scraped along with the row count may be found at the bottom of each CSV.